For entry requirements for this course, please visit our website.

 Months of entry

-The full MSc course takes two years to complete, although you can choose to exit with a Postgraduate Certificate after nine months or a Postgraduate Diploma after 18 months, if you have fulfilled all the criteria for those awards.
+The MSc course takes two years to complete, although you can choose to exit with a Postgraduate Certificate after nine months or a Postgraduate Diploma after 18 months if you have fulfilled all the criteria for those awards.

 Course contact details

-- Postgraduate Enquiries
+- Student Recruitment Enquiries